 25) Where is the world famous lake, Titicaca located which is having the area of 8,970 kilometers?

-Basic English Quiz Questions with Answers
+Basic English Quiz Questions and Answers (Quiz 26-50)

 26) Which are the six layers in the atmosphere divided on the basis of the distance from the surface of the earth?